The text of that speech by Jeremy on the Palestinian ambassador to the UK, English irony and certain Zionist critics.

 The pro-Israel blogger, Richard Millett, then challenged the ambassador over his statement.
 Jeremy Corbyn witnessed the confrontation and, in a subsequent speech, chose to defend the ambassador in the face of what the Labour leader has since called "deliberate misrepresentations by people for whom English was a first language, when it isn't for the ambassador."

-As you can see from this transcript, Corbyn clearly wasn’t referring to all Jews but rather to Zionists among the political leadership of the Jewish community – and, in particular, to one Zionist activist, Richard Millett.
-This was confirmed when Richard Millett himself told the Daily Mail that Corbyn was referring to him and saying that “three days after [the Hassassian] event in Parliament, Jeremy Corbyn said I have no sense of irony.”
+As you can see from this transcript, Corbyn clearly wasn’t referring to all Jews but rather to Zionists among the political leadership of the Jewish community – and, in particular, to the Zionist activist, Richard Millett, and his colleagues.
+This was confirmed when Millett himself told the Daily Mail that Corbyn was referring to him, saying that “three days after [the Hassassian] event in Parliament, Jeremy Corbyn said I have no sense of irony.”
+Millett then reconfirmed this in the Jewish Chronicle (27/9/18).

 The following is a transcript of Jeremy's speech to the Britain's Legacy in Palestine international conference organized by the Palestinian Return Centre at Friends Meeting House, London, on Saturday January 19, 2013.